|Preparedness Guide for Schools|

 3) Practice & Review Your Action Plan

 Your plan should be reviewed at least annually, and anytime changes are made to the physical building, shelters, or classroom sizes.
-A good chance to practice is during the annual statewide Tornado Drills held in April each spring.
+A good chance to practice is during the annual statewide Tornado Drills held in late March or April each spring.

 Inform parents of your action plan which might involve students remaining or delayed at school beyond regular hours if severe weather is threatening.
 Some schools will even cancel classes early on higher threat days.
 (NOTE: The debate on whether kids are safer at home or at school is on-going and varies on geographic area of the country and economic surroundings.)

 4) Source of Weather Information